 Don’t forget the upper body

-Workout Ideas: To get your upper body ready, aim for 10-20 pushups and arm dips a day and try to incorporate some arm strengthening into your weekly exercise routine.
+Workout Ideas: To get your upper body ready, aim for 10-20 pushups and arm dips a day.
+Additionally, try to incorporate some arm strengthening into your weekly exercise routine.

 Strength workouts for nordic skiing